treely/boemly/CONTRIBUTING.md

 # Structure

-Each component consists of the component itself, a test file, a stories file, maybe some styles, and an index files to export everything that can be used by the user of the design system.
+Each component consists of the component itself, a test file, a stories file, maybe some styles, and an index files to export everything that can be used by the user of the component library.

 ```bash
 .